bbauska/W3Cx-5of5/README.md

   title="W3Cx JS logo"
   alt="W3Cx JS.0x logo." />
-Another approach is to go and bring feedback on ideas for future technologies: the [W3C Web Platform Community Incubator Group](https://wicg.io/) was built as an easy place to get started to provide feedback on new proposals or bring brand-new proposals for consideration.</p>
+Another approach is to go and bring feedback on ideas for future technologies: the <a href="https://wicg.io/">
+W3C Web Platform Community Incubator Group</a> was built as an easy place to get started to provide feedback on new proposals or bring brand-new proposals for consideration.</p>